Spring Cleaning Tips - Spring Moving

 Cleaning the kitchen

 Although you should be keeping the kitchen clean all year round, with the sun shining, dirty, dusty areas can really start to show, and bacteria can start to breed more easily in the warmth.
 To get your kitchen spring clean underway, begin by clearing your counters and cupboards and disinfect them thoroughly.
+Wipe down all your cabinets and shelves.

 The next task will be to clean the oven.
 Make sure every area of your oven is scrubbed clean, including the stove, and use a cleaner to spruce up the inside and remove stubborn dirt, grime and grease; do the same for the microwave, or get a professional in to do it for you.
+Make sure not to clean the oven with harsh chemicals, as they could damage the oven’s interior.

 With the oven clean, now is the time to concentrate on the fridge.
 It’s likely you will have accumulated food that wasn’t eaten and has been discarded at the back of the fridge, or they’ll jars that have been half used and forgotten about – throw away anything you can’t use, clean the shelves and drawers and sort out things you no longer want, and defrost the freezer if it needs it.
+Remove the fridge counters and wash in warm, soapy water, to get rid of dirt and bacteria.

 With all of the major appliances and counters finished, you’ll want to finish by cleaning the floor.
 Using an antibacterial cleanser, or make your own by following one of the natural recipes further down the page.